Your tenancy

 You should be able to enjoy life in your home.
 Good neighbours will tolerate the different lifestyles of people living near them as long as they don’t cause a nuisance.
 Good neighbours will also understand the impact their behaviour may have on their neighbours and act accordingly.

 We want you to be able to enjoy your home and neighbourhood.
-By following these basic rules, we hope all residents will have full enjoyment of their home.
+By following these basic rules, we hope all residents will enjoy their homes fully.